 A long bone fracture is a fracture of the femur, humerus, tibia, fibula, radius, or ulna.
-Fractures of the tibial shaft are the most common long bone fractures; with an incidence greater than 75,000 per year in the US most of these fractures are found in young males (thought to be related to sports or motor vehicle accidents) with a second peak of incidence among elderly patients, whose injuries likely resulted from a simple fall.1516 A recent study using the National Hospital Ambulatory Medical Care Survey from 1998-2003 indicates that there is little evidence that the pain management of long bone fractures in the emergency department has improved over time.17
+Fractures of the tibial shaft are the most common long bone fractures; with an incidence greater than 75,000 per year in the US most of these fractures are found in young males.
+A second peak of incidence is noted among elderly patients, whose injuries likely resulted from a simple fall.
+A recent study using the National Hospital Ambulatory Medical Care Survey from 1998-2003 indicates that there is little evidence that the pain management of long bone fractures in the emergency department has improved over time.